MerginMaps/docs/src/server/upgrade/index.md

 Perform the migration:

-0. Fix table - migration from old to new MM versieon
+0. Fix table - migration from old to new MM version
   ```bash
       $ docker ps -a | grep postgres
               2b261cd55de2   postgres:14   "docker-entrypoint.s…"   4 weeks ago   Up About a minute  5432/tcp  merginmaps-db